Mastercard/client-encryption-java/README.md

 #### Introduction <a name="introduction"></a>

 This library supports 2 different types of encryption/decryption.
-Field level encryption (deprecated) and JWE encryption.
+Field level encryption (scheme designed before JWE was introduced) and JWE encryption.

 #### JWE Encryption and Decryption <a name="jwe-encryption-and-decryption"></a>